 Tools like Pronestor and Robin let coworking space owners log all rooms into the software so users can select their favorite room for a specific time.
 Administrators can see schedules at a glance as well so they can direct users to the right destination.
+Others, such as YAROOMS, can also take payments on behalf of the coworking space and allow them to bill their tenants for the usage of their meeting rooms.
 It’s a win-win!

 When you work in a coworking space, you don’t have the luxury of having a delivery man knocking on your office door with a package.
 Parcels and mail go to a central source, like a front desk or mailroom, and it’s your responsibility to pick it up from there.

 In some cases, you might get a delivery notification from your carrier that tells you they left your package in the office.
 But beyond that, your renters might be at a loss as to how to get their package into their hands.

 Package tracking management software like Notifii gives you better transparency into the whereabouts of those packages.
 You can use the software to let your renters know immediately when packages arrive and where they’re located so you never miss an important delivery.
 This tool also comes in handy because it allows you to take pictures of the package and send it to the end-recipient, so they know exactly which package it is and who it came from — no more difficult questions on where that one package went!